-This self-paced online course uses works of art from the museum’s collection as a pathway to understanding global issues and developing cross-cultural understanding.
+This self-paced online course (open January 12 through March 2) uses works of art from the museum’s collection as a pathway to understanding global issues and developing cross-cultural understanding.
 The goal of this course is to help you, and eventually your students, explore global issues through inquiry-driven, art-based practices.
 The course will help you make connections to your content areas, identify your own global practice, and provide strategies to help students investigate the world, recognize perspectives, communicate ideas, and take action.

 In this interactive course, you will:

 - Gain knowledge of world issues and events and develop awareness of their interconnectedness

 - Deepen knowledge of your own cultural background and identity